apache/tooling-releases-client/COMMANDS.md

 ╭─ Commands ───────────────────────────────────────────────────────────────────────────────────────────────────────────╮
-│ env    Show the environment variables.                                                                               │ │ stamp  Update version and exclude-newer in pyproject.toml.                                                           │
+│ env    Show the environment variables.                                                                               │ │ pat    Read a PAT from development configuration.                                                                    │ │ stamp  Update version and exclude-newer in pyproject.toml.                                                           │ │ token  Generate a random alphabetical token.                                                                         │ │ user   Show the value of $USER.                                                                                      │ ╰──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
-╰──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ```